Tigrov/yii2-pgsql-enum/README.md

 $model->type_key = 'non-existent value';
 $model->save();

+// To get all enum values in [value => humanized value] array notation NewEnum::values();

-// To get all enum values
+// To get all enum values without humanized values in [value1, value2, ...] array notation NewEnum::codes();
-NewEnum::values();

 // To add a new value to the enum type NewEnum::add('new value');

+// To get a humanized value
+NewEnum::value('new value'); // returns "New Value" or translated value

+// To check if the enum type has a value NewEnum::has('new value');

 // To rename a value of the enum type NewEnum::renameValue('new value', 'renamed value');